mristin/icontract-hypothesis/README.rst

                             automatically fix imports as this is
                             usually project-specific.
 You have to fix imports manually after the ghostwriting.

-                            Possible levels of explicitness:
-                            * strategies: Write the inferred strategies

-                            * strategies-and-assumes: Write out both the inferred strategies and the preconditions --bare                Print only the body of the tests and omit header/footer (such as TestCase class or import statements).
+      --bare                Print only the body of the tests and omit header/footer (such as TestCase class or import statements).